Temmietayo/hudl/README.md

 ## Selector Policy

-- We use `data-test-id` attributes for deterministic selectors.
+- I used `data-test-id` attributes for deterministic selectors.
 - Selectors are stored in `e2e/utils/selectors.ts`.
 - Some CSS selectors due to `data-test-id` attribute missing for some elements.